At3388/Shooting-Game/README.md

 - Right key(or Right Button):move to right
 - Left key(or Left Button):move to left

-html:you can run the game on your browser. pyxapp:you can run with a `pyxel play`command.
+html: you can run the game on your browser.

+pyxapp: you can run with a `pyxel play`command.